-- The member's Medicare plan DHMP(HMO SNP) is always the primary payer. - Colorado Medicaid (Health First Colorado) is secondary.
+- The member's Medicare plan Elevate Medicare Choice is always the primary payer. - Colorado Medicaid (Health First Colorado) or Elevate Medicaid Choice is secondary.

-About DHMP's (HMO SNP) Plan
+About Elevate Medicare Choice (HMO D-SNP) Plan

-DHMP's (HMO SNP) is designed for Dual Eligible beneficiaries who are enrolled in Original Medicare (Parts A and B) and receive additional benefits from Medicaid through Health First Colorado.
+Elevate Medicare Choice (HMO D-SNP) is designed for Dual Eligible beneficiaries who are enrolled in Original Medicare (Parts A and B) and receive additional wrap benefits from Medicaid through Health First Colorado and Elevate Medicaid Choice.
 Eligible individuals may enroll in our plan at any time, year-round.

-The plan has a highly qualified and compassionate group of in-network providers and specialists who collaborate to help our Members stay healthy, active and independent.
+The plan has a highly qualified and compassionate group of in-network providers and specialists who collaborate to help our members stay healthy, active, and independent.
 Keep in mind, referrals made to out-of-network providers will increase Member cost.
 Members are provided with: